IMF says no date set for fresh talks with Hungary

 “Conclusion of those discussions will require agreement on specific policies in a number of areas, including on balanced and sustainable measures to achieve the planned fiscal consolidation and structural reforms to support higher potential growth,” he said.

-Hungary first signaled in November 2011 that it would seek a financing backstop from the IMF and EU.
+Hungary first signalled in November 2011 that it would seek a financing backstop from the IMF and EU.
 After months of delays, talks finally started in July, triggering a rally in Hungarian assets.

 An IMF-led deal would probably lower junk-rated Hungary’s high borrowing costs and shield its vulnerable forint currency amid a deepening euro zone debt crisis that has hurt appetite for debt in a raft of emerging markets.